Dr. Shirley's Web Courses

 AD 638

-Omar I captures Jerusalem, leaves the Christian shrines alone, starts to build on the Temple Mount (derelict since the Roman destruction of AD 135), and permits Jews to return to Jerusalem;
+Omar I captured Jerusalem, left the Christian shrines alone, started to build on the Temple Mount (derelict since the Roman destruction of AD 135), and permitted Jews to return to Jerusalem

-The emperor Heraclius writes the "Ecthesis", which claims that Christ had only one "nature" - the Monothelite heresy
+The emperor Heraclius wrote the "Ecthesis", which claimed that Christ had only one "nature" - the Monothelite heresy

 AD 640